Collagen in medicines

 Even if a medicine contains an ingredient/excipient from a haram source, it may still be permitted in certain cases.
 Here are three Islamic maxims (principles):

-- Medical necessity (daruah): Under this principle, if there is a medical necessity, such as an emergency situation, or where there is a strong chance the individual’s health will deteriorate, and if no viable halal alternative is available, then it is permitted to take a medicine containing collagen derived from haram sources, until a viable halal alternative becomes available.
+1. Medical need or necessity (hajah and darurah): Under this principle, if there is a medical necessity, such as an emergency situation, or where there is a strong chance the individual’s health will deteriorate, and if no viable halal alternative is available, then it is permitted to take a medicine containing collagen derived from haram sources, until a viable halal alternative becomes available.

 ⚠️ Important information for patients